 Vintage D. R. Dimes cherry dining table with stretcher base and turned legs.
 Measures 90 inches long, 40 inches wide and 29.75 inches high.
 D.R.
 Dimes no longer produces these hand-made tables.
 Block planed top, mortised bread board ends and dovetailed stretcher.
 Easily seats 8, ten in a pinch.
 Beautiful original condition with some minor use wear, which is to be expected on a vintage table.

 Set of 8 country French dining chairs, consisting of six sides and two arms.
 Classic provincial style with cabriole legs and lyre backs.
-Supremely comfortable, recently upholstered in heavy beige linen.
-Just in from a Lyme, CT, estate.
-Wonderful condition.
+Very comfortable, recently upholstered in heavy beige linen.
+Very good condition.
 The side chairs each measure 37.25 inches high to the back, 19.25 high to the seat, 15 inches wide at the back, 19.5 wide at the seat, and 17.5 deep.
 The arm chairs each measure 37.75 inches high to the back, 28.5 high to the arms, 19.5 high to the seats, 22.5 inches wide at the arms, 22.5 wide at the seats, and 20.5 deep.

 J. L. Treharn country tiger maple tea table with original crackle-painted black base.
 Beautiful hand construction. measures 25.5" long x 18" wide x 26" high.
 J. L. Treharn of Youngstown, Ohio, stopped production in 2016 after decades of crafting exact hand made reproductions of Colonial American country furniture.
 Note the square, not round, wooden pegs, and strongly figured tiger boards.
 Hand block planed.
 Purchased 30 years ago from Old Saybrook Country Barn, dealers in D. R. Dimes and J. L. Threharn furniture.